ffuf/ffuf/README.md

 ### GET parameter fuzzing

 GET parameter name fuzzing is very similar to directory discovery, and works by defining the `FUZZ` keyword as a part of the URL.
-This also assumes an response size of 4242 bytes for invalid GET parameter name.
+This also assumes a response size of 4242 bytes for invalid GET parameter name.

 ```
 ffuf -w /path/to/paramnames.txt -u https://target/script.php?FUZZ=test_value -fs 4242